solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

   - Staged Features PDA: writable
   - Multi-signature authority: signer

-One single PDA will be used to store two lists of features:
+One single PDA will be used to store two lists of features.
+Its data will be structured as follows:

+- 8 bytes for the current epoch.
-- The list of features being considered for activation at the end of the *current epoch*.
+- A fixed-size list of size 8 containing 32-byte feature IDs staged for activation at the end of the *current epoch*.
+- A fixed-size list of size 8 containing the `u64` value of total stake support for each feature ID in the prior list.
+- 8 bytes for the next epoch.
-- The list of features newly staged for activation, to be considered for activation in the *next epoch*.
+- A fixed-size list of size 8 containing 32-byte feature IDs staged for activation at the end of the *next epoch*.

-Each list will be prefixed by the `u64` value of its corresponding epoch, and each list will have a maximum length of 8 (ie. `[Pubkey; 8]`).

 `StageFeatureForActivation` will add the provided feature ID to the **next epoch's** set of staged features.